 How Do You Scrap A Refrigerator?

-scrap a refrigeratorWhen you are looking for scrap items that can be taken apart, oftentimes, refrigerators are a common item that is easy to find.
+When you are looking for scrap items that can be taken apart, oftentimes, refrigerators are an everyday item that is easy to find.
 Whether someone is replacing their outdated one or their current one got busted.
-Many people just place their refrigerators on the curb in hopes that a scrapper or garbage man can pick it up on bulk garbage day.
-While they are very bulky and can be hard to transport, there are some good pieces of scrap to be had from refrigerators.
+Many people place their refrigerators on the curb, hoping that a scrapper or garbage man can pick them up on bulk garbage day.
+While they are very bulky and hard to transport, some valuable metals are hidden inside scrap refrigerators.
 There are some tricky things to keep in mind when looking to scrap a fridge.

 Step By Step Guide To Scrapping A Refrigerator

-2. When you have finally removed and transported your fridge to your house or wherever you’re looking to take it apart, there are a few things to keep in mind.
-The freon inside of your fridge should be removed by a licensed HVAC contractor.
-Scrap yards will not be able to accept a fridge that has not been drained of the fluids.
-You can call your local HVAC contractor and they will be able to remove the chemicals legally.
+2. Remember a few things when you have finally removed and transported your fridge to your house or wherever you want to take it apart.
+A licensed HVAC contractor should remove or recycle the freon inside of your fridge.
+Scrap yards will not be able to accept a fridge that has not been drained of its fluids.
+You can call your local HVAC contractor, and they can legally remove the chemicals.

 4. Cut the power cord and any other wires that may be attached to the backside of the fridge.
 You can stick those in your copper wire pile.

 7. Once you have removed those items, you should be able to see that there is a fan on the backside of the fridge to keep it cool.
 Also, there may be one on the front side too.
-Once you remove those there should be an electric motor attached that you can remove for scrap too.
+Once you remove those, there should be an electric motor attached that you can remove for scrap, too.